MukeshStorge/MTBS/README.md

 ## Points to Hightlight

-* It supports multiple Theaters, so we can use this as SAAS.
+* It supports multiple Theaters and Screens.
-* Used Union finding disjoint set for concurrency handling.
+* Used disjoint set for concurrent request prioritizing.
 * Configurable errors and logs.